-Canned goods need to be stored away from heat and light.
+Canned goods you are going to stock up on need to be stored away from heat and light.
 Keep them away from moisture which can cause the cans to rust.
 And make sure they don’t get dented, which can allow oxygen and pathogens to get into the can and ruin the food.

 Foods like dried rice and beans can be stored in food-grade five-gallon buckets.
 When possible, separate larger packages into smaller ones so that you don’t risk introducing pathogens into the beans when you take out what you need.

 Make sure everything is clearly labeled with the ingredients, purchase or storage date, and the best by date.

 Make sure you keep careful stock of what’s in your pantry so you know what you have and you know what you still need to purchase.